stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/loadoptions/get_loadformat/_index.md

 ## LoadOptions::get_LoadFormat method

 Specifies the format of the document to be loaded.
-Default is **Auto**.
+Default is [Auto](../../../aspose.words/loadformat/).

 ```cpp
 Aspose::Words::LoadFormat Aspose::Words::Loading::LoadOptions::get_LoadFormat() const